 The downloadable activities used with the associated factsheets can be used in the classroom to investigate each area.

 The Society's exhbition The Punjab: Moving Journeys explores the complex history of the Punjab region, spanning India and Pakistan, and the impact of migration by successive generations of Punjabi people.
 The exhibition reveals the reasons for migration, regionally and internationally, from the late 1800s onwards.
 The contemporary significance of these journeys is revealed through the perspectives of UK-based community groups with links to the Punjab in both countries.
-This exhibition is also available to hire.

 This theme was developed with support from the UK Punjab Heritage Association, the Muslim Womens Welfare Association, Cartwright Hall Young Ambassadors and the North Hertfordshire Sikh Education Council.
 Workshops were conducted with these groups exploring some of the themes raised within these resources.